tristanoneil/tristanoneil/README.md

 ### 👋 Hello!

 My name is Tristan O’Neil.
-I have lived in Vermont almost my entire life and have worked remotely for the last 8 years.
+I have lived in Vermont almost my entire life and have worked remotely for the last 10+ years.
 I live with my wife, two daughters and, a giant cat (he’s a [Nebelung](https://duckduckgo.com/?q=nebelung&t=h_&iax=images&ia=images)).
-In my free time, I enjoy running, mountain biking, and building trails on my property.
+In my free time, I enjoy running, mountain biking, and skiing.
 Professionally I’m energized by exploring new technologies and tools that improve developer experience/efficiency and have a passion for refactoring code.

 - 😄 Pronouns: he/him
 - 📫 How to reach me: [Twitter](https://twitter.com/tristanoneil)